He went missing decades ago. DNA helped police ID the body of Dwight Michael Gordon last month.

 Despite efforts by authorities in Alabama, the victim’s identity remained unknown.

-In 1986, investigators with the Chilton County Sheriff’s Office arrested James Cleckler, who was 32 at the time, in connection with the case.
-Cleckler pleaded guilty to manslaughter in 1987 and was sentenced to life in prison.
+In 1986, investigators with the Chilton County Sheriff’s Office arrested James Cleckler, who was 32 at the time.
+Cleckler pleaded guilty to manslaughter in Gordon’s death in 1987 and was sentenced to life in prison.

-Clecker has been released after serving his time under structured for Alabama sentencing guidelines at the time, Winston-Salem police said.

 In 2016, the unidentified male victim found in Alabama was exhumed for DNA testing.
 The University of North Texas Health Science Center in Ft.
 Worth, Texas, entered his DNA into the national database, known as the Combined DNA Index System.